 - Senior citizens who want a reverse mortgage.

-When an applicant decides to use a FedHome Loan Centers Program, it is advised that they apply prior to signing a contract to purchase or sell a home.
+When an applicant decides to use a FedHome Loan Centers Program, it is advised that they apply for a mortgage prior to signing a contract to purchase or sell a home.

 All purchase and sales agreements should contain transaction-specific contingencies.

 The lender will confirm and evaluate the applicant’s credit and occupational history, compatibility with the underwriting approval guidelines, and then the lender will either deny or approve the final terms.

-Individuals interested in applying for a program can start the process by completing the form on this page.
+Individuals interested in applying for a program can start the process by completing the application form located on this page.

 For interested applicants, it is important to understand that FHA loans were designed for first-time home buyers, seniors and people purchasing fixer-uppers or manufactured homes.
 However, because of the numerous advantages of FHA loans, they are a solid option for anyone eligible and interested in a fixed 15 or 30-year loan term.

 The easiest type of real estate loan to qualify for, the FHA loan, only requires a small down payment of 3.5 percent and is accessible for borrowers with a less than ideal credit history.
 To qualify for an FHA loan, an applicant must be able to meet the following criteria: